 Volkswagen ID.3 review - Range, charging and running costs

-Residual values for EVs continue to strengthen, particularly as batteries are proving more reliable.
-The ID.3 is expected to hold onto around 48% of its value after three-years and 36,000 miles of ownership, while the Nissan Leaf isn’t quite as good a performer with 46% retained over the same period.
+Residual values for EVs continue to strengthen, particularly with batteries proving more reliable.
+According to our latest expert data, the facelifted ID.3 is expected to hold onto between 49 and 54 per cent of its value after three years and 36,000 miles of ownership, with the smaller-battery ID.3 Pro projected to retain the most value.

 In this review

-- 3Range, charging and running costs - currently readingThe ID.3 is cheap to run day-to-day and will hold onto its value, but insurance premiums could be expensive
+- 3Range, charging and running costs - currently readingThe ID.3 should be cheap to run day to day and range is competitive for an electric hatchback

-- 5Practicality, comfort and boot spaceWith a big boot, plenty of passenger space and usable electric range, the ID.3 is a practical family car
+- 5Practicality, comfort and boot spaceWith a big boot, plenty of passenger space and decent electric range, the ID.3 is a practical family car

 - 6Reliability and safetyThe ID.3 comes with the latest safety kit as standard, while reliability needs to be top-notch